ASHIK-SHETTY/nlp_genre_classifier/README.md

-●	Fine-tuned the LLM (Distil BERT) for genre classification on a custom movie dataset, achieving accurate multilabel predictions. <br?
+●	Fine-tuned the LLM (Distil BERT) for genre classification on a custom movie dataset, achieving accurate multilabel predictions. <br>
 ●	Optimized movie genre predictions by tailoring the model for specific nuances of the custom dataset, improving performance.